Botanical Name: Ficus benjamina

 These ficus trees are slow-growing, but can grow to 10 ft indoors.
 Dwarf varieties only reach 3 ft (90 cm) tall.
 You can prune tall branches to control the plant's height.
 Some Ficus species are popular to grow as bonsai trees.
 Want to know more?
 Take a look at Ficus Bonsai.

 To repot...or not.
 Ficus plants like to be slightly pot-bound.
 And because this tree is slow-growing, repotting is only needed every 3-4 years.
 The best time to repot is in spring before new growth begins, using a pot only 1-2 inches larger.

 Breathe Easier.
 Weeping fig is one of the best plants for improving air quality indoors.
 It has one of the top removal rates of toxins like formaldehyde, benzene and trichloroethylene from tainted indoor air.

 In early fall, expect it to drop quite a few leaves.
 This is normal.
 You can help prevent the tree from losing too many leaves by misting it to increase humidity.
+If your home is as dry as mine in fall and winter, you'll probably want to use a room humidifier to raise the moisture around it.
 Also, don't be tempted to overwater a shedding plant, which makes the problem worse.

 Weeping fig is a long-lived house plant.
 Give it what it wants and you'll enjoy it for many, many years.